1. Blog

 Why might a vet recommend grain-free dog food?

-There are a few reasons why a vet might recommend grain-free pet food for a particular dog, but it really depends on any health issues.
-First, if a dog has a food allergies, such as a grain allergy, then a grain-free diet may be necessary to manage their condition.
-Second, if a dog has stomach sensitivities or digestive issues, then a grain-free diet may be helpful in reducing their symptoms.
-For the latter, a vet might first recommend an elimination diet or limited ingredient diet before writing off grain-containing foods.
+There are a few reasons why a vet might recommend grain-free pet food for a particular dog.
+It really depends on any health issues the dog may have.
+First, if a dog has a food allergy, such as a grain allergy, then a grain-free diet may be necessary to manage their condition.

 Grain-free dog food and heart disease

-In recent years, there has been some concern about a potential link between grain-free dog food and canine dilated cardiomyopathy (DCM), a heart condition that can lead to heart failure.
 According to board-certified cardiologists at the Chesapeake Veterinary Cardiology Associates (CVCA), DCM is a type of heart disease that causes loss of heart muscle strength, enlargement of the heart, and a decreased ability to pump blood through the body.
-It can be most commonly seen in certain dog breeds such as Doberman Pinschers, Golden Retrievers, and Great Danes.
+This condition is most commonly seen in dog breeds like Doberman Pinschers, Golden Retrievers, and Great Danes.

 What should you do if you’re considering feeding your dog grain-free food?